American Psycho (film): Release

-As promotion, one could register to receive e-mails "from" Patrick Bateman, supposedly to his therapist.
-The e-mails, written by a writer attached to the film and approved by the book's author Bret Easton Ellis, follow Bateman's life since the events of the film.
+As a promotion, one could register to receive e-mails "from" Patrick Bateman, supposedly to his therapist.
+The e-mails, written by a writer attached to the film and approved by Bret Easton Ellis, follow Bateman's life since the events of the film.
 He discusses such developments as his marriage to (and impending divorce settlement with) his former secretary, Jean, his complete adoration of his son, Patrick Jr., and his efforts to triumph over his business rivals.
 The e-mails also describe or mention interactions with other characters from the novel, including Timothy Price (Bryce in the film version), Evelyn, Luis, Courtney, David, Detective Kimball, and Marcus.
-However, the film's star, Christian Bale, was not happy with this kind of marketing: "My main objection is that some people think it will be me returning those e-mails.
+However, Bale was not happy with this kind of marketing: "My main objection is that some people think it will be me returning those e-mails.
 I don't like that ...
 I think the movie stands on its own merits and should attract an audience that can appreciate intelligent satire.
 It's not a slasher flick, but it's also not American Pie.
 The marketing should reflect that".

 Lionsgate spent $51,000 on an online stock market game, Make a Killing with American Psycho, which invited players to invest in films, actors, or musicians using fake Hollywood money.
 This marketing ploy did little to help the film's box office but the studio's co-president Tom Ortenberg still claimed that it was a success: "The aim was to gain exposure and awareness for the picture, and we did that.
 Lionsgate will make a tidy profit on the picture".

 American Psycho premiered at the 2000 Sundance Film Festival.
 The Motion Picture Association of America (MPAA) initially gave the film an NC-17 rating for a scene featuring Bateman having a threesome with two prostitutes.
 The producers excised approximately 18 seconds of footage to obtain an R-rated version of the film.

 Home media

 A special-edition DVD was released on July 21, 2005.
 In the U.S., two versions of the film have been released: an R-rated and unrated version.
 For the edited version and R-rated cinematic release in the U.S., the producers excised about 18 seconds of footage from a scene featuring Bateman having a threesome with two prostitutes.
 Some dialogue was also edited: Bateman orders a prostitute, Christie, to bend over so that another, Sabrina, can "see your asshole", which was edited to "see your ass".
 The unedited version also shows Bateman receiving oral sex from Christie.
 The uncut version was released on Blu-ray on February 6, 2007.
-A 4K Blu-ray was released with the Uncut Version on September 25, 2018 in US and October 15 in United Kingdom.
+A 4K Blu-ray was released with the Uncut Version on September 25, 2018, in US and October 15 in United Kingdom.
 Sony Pictures Home Entertainment also released the film on Blu-ray around Australia, Spain, Poland, Russia, South Africa, Bulgaria, China, the Czech Republic, Hungary, Portugal, Thailand, and Taiwan in December 2008.